Assistant Professor & Director, IR Program

-Professor Bousfield researches social movements, protest and critical political economy, with an emphasis on psychoanalysis, gender, technology, pedagogy and resistance.
+Dan Bousfield researches the intersections of social movements, protest and political economy with an emphasis on psychoanalysis, gender, technology, pedagogy and resistance.

 Current Research Projects

 Current research areas include: intersections between technology and social exclusion; social movement activism in cryptocurrency markets; vegetal ontologies and settler colonialism; democratizing surveillance and dark market actors.